MODERN MONETARY THEORY – AN INTRODUCTION

 Where has money now in circulation come from?

 Obviously money has to be and is created out of nothing and got into circulation.
-In 2024 the Australian economy is about twice as big as it was in 2000, and therefore involves about twice as much money moving around to enable the increased amount of buying and selling.
+In 2024 the Australian economy was about twice as big as it was in 2000, and therefore involved about twice as much money moving around to enable the increased amount of buying and selling.
 Where did it come from?
 Money trees?
 Obviously it was created somehow.
 The big concern however is the way it is got into circulation.

 The crucial process; New money is created by the banks every time they make a loan.
 Here’s the Bank of England (2014) saying so.